kztk-m/sparcl-agda/README.md

 us , please uncomment the two occurrences of `{-# TERMINATING #-}` in `Definitional.agda`, which suggests Agda to skip terminating checking for corresponding functions; after that, type-checking runs in a few minutes.

-Type `make`.
-It will print many lines of messages such as `Checking ...`, but one will not see error messages.
+Just type `make` to invoke `agda` for type-checking.
+It will print many lines of messages such as `Checking ...`, but one will see no type error messages.

 Requirements
 ------------